Alice-inNovember/42_Minishell/README.md

 <img width="703" alt="image" src="https://github.com/user-attachments/assets/d7a034a1-f52f-4867-96f9-27849709df31">

 ## About
 This is one of the 42 cursus core curriculum projects.
-Here, we implemented a shell program like `bash`.
+Here, we implemented a shell program like `bash` in `C`.
 Our program handles command history, path-based executable searching and launching, redirections and pipes, environment variable expansion, handling of control characters, and several built-in commands like `cd, echo, env, exit, export, pwd, unset`.

 ## Prerequisites (This is only tested on OS X)
 1. You need to install `readline` first to run.